uyuni-project/uyuni-rfc/accepted/00000-modular-repos-with-clm.md

 ### UI
 The UI consists of a new type of CLM filter called "module".
 The filter provides inputs for a module name and a stream name.
 Each filter selects a stream for a single module.
 The stream input can be left empty to select the default stream.
-Since a filter is independent of the source repositories in a CLM project, it is not possible to display a list of modules/streams on the filter form and the inputs can only be simple text inputs.
+Since a CLM filter is not related to any channels, it is not possible to display a list of modules/streams on the filter form and the inputs can only be simple text inputs.
 The module information for a modular repository is displayed under an additional "Modules" tab on the "Channel Details" page.
 A modular repository is indicated with an icon next to the name of the repository in the CLM sources list.
 A click on the icon navigates to the "Modules" tab of the channel details.